NeutralKaon/CreateGhidraApp.sh/README.md

 unzip Ghidra_10.0.2.zip
 ./CreateGhidraApp.sh ./ghidra_10.0.2_PUBLIC
 ```
 I have created this as a repo (as well as forking the gist) entirely for the purpose of uploading a release binary.
+That binary is (obviously) neither codesigned nor notarized.

 Enjoy!